The Concept

 Health Care Entitlement Costs

-We propose economically efficient improvements to Obamacare, Medicare, and Medicaid that increase market based incentives to curb costs and make health care more affordable, and convert these open ended entitlement programs into defined per capita contribution subsidies for health care insurance.
-(See Health Care)
+We propose economically efficient improvements to Obamacare, Medicare, and Medicaid that increase market-based incentives to curb costs, make health care more affordable, and convert open-ended entitlement programs into defined per-capita contribution subsidies for health care insurance.
+See Health Care.

 Education